 |Death Date: 2011

-Born in 1931 in a small house by the Lackawanna Railroad in Nutley , New Jersey, where his grandfather had once worked as a railway express clerk, Dobbs grew up in a politically engaged family of artists, musicians and poets.
-Yet he credited the shinning rails that ran past their little house with giving him his first lesson in one-point perspective.
+Born in 1931 in a small house by the Lackawanna Railroad in Nutley , New Jersey, where his grandfather had once worked as a railway express clerk, Dobbs grew up in a politically engaged family of artists, musicians, and poets.
+He credited the shining rails that ran past their little house with giving him his first lesson in one-point perspective.

-At 18, after graduating from high school, Dobbs hoisted a duffle bag onto his should and hitchhiked cross-country.
-He worked at a variety of odd jobs before returning to the East Coast to study painting with Ben Shahn and Jack Levine – both became life-long friends.
+At 18, after graduating from high school, Dobbs hoisted a duffel bag onto his shoulder and hitchhiked cross-country.
+He worked at a variety of odd jobs before returning to the East Coast to study painting with Ben Shahn and Jack Levine, who both became lifelong friends.
 Although he studied with several painters during his twenties, he always referred to himself as being self-taught.

-In 1952, Dobbs was drafted into the Army and stationed in Germany and of course he brought along his sketch book and documented his army life.
+In 1952, Dobbs was drafted into the Army and stationed in Germany, where he brought along his sketch book and documented army life.